Is this a live event?

 Do I need to apply to graduate?

-If you are in a part-time program, finishing your final course and wish to graduate, you must complete the
+- If you are in a part-time program, finishing your final course and wish to graduate, you must complete the

-If your status is Special Timetable, you must advise your Records Officer when you are nearing completion of your final course.
+Special Timetable, you must advise your Enrolment Officer when you are nearing completion of your final course.

-If you have additional questions, please email
+If you are unsure or have questions, please email

 How will my award be recognized?

-Graduates who have achieved Conestoga Honour List, Distinction, High Distinction and President’s Honour List will have their award displayed on screen during the ceremony as they cross the stage.
+- Graduates who have achieved Conestoga Honour List, Distinction, High Distinction and President’s Honour List will have their award displayed on their slide during the celebration.